Contrastive Diffusion Guidance for Spatial Inverse Problems: Introduction

 where $[.]_{\mathcal{E}} \in \mathcal{E}$.
 We train this embedding space using a contrastive approach \cite{jaiswal2021surveycontrastive, contrareview} that pulls matching $\langle$trajectory, floorplan$\rangle$ pairs closer to each other, and pushes away pairs that are incompatible.
 In other words, the embedding space implicitly learns the $\oA(.)$ operator from matching pairs of floorplan and trajectory data, where the latter is synthetically generated from the former using an approximate $\oA(.)$ operator.
 Importantly, the likelihood term in the embedding space is a smoother function for optimization and we show that it is a valid surrogate of the original intractable likelihood score.

 We train our Diffusion prior using public floorplan datasets; during inference, our method {\name} generates floorplans for given (sparse, medium, or dense) trajectories.
-Results reliably outperform $6$ different baselines: $3$ that are augmentations of DPS with path-planners \cite{nastar, transpath,dipper}, $2$ that are established inverse solvers \cite{diffpir, dmplug}, and $1$ classifier free guidance (CFG) diffusion model \cite{cfg} that (over)fits to the joint distribution of trajectories and floorplans.
-We believe {\name} has potential beyond this specific application of floorplan inference; we discuss early thoughts on generalization and follow-on research directions to leverage contrastive learning in diffusion-based inverse solvers.
+Results reliably outperform $6$ different baselines: $3$ that are augmentations of DPS with path-planners \cite{nastar, transpath,dipper}, $2$ that are established inverse solvers \cite{diffpir, dmplug}, and $1$ classifier free guidance (CFG) diffusion model \cite{ho2022classifierfreediffusionguidance} that (over)fits to the joint distribution of trajectories and floorplans.
+We believe {\name} has potential beyond this specific application of floorplan inference and demonstrate generalization through blind audio restoration (Appendix \ref{app:generalization_audio}), an inverse problem where the forward degradation operator is completely unknown.
+We discuss early thoughts on follow-on research directions to leverage contrastive learning in diffusion-based inverse solvers.